-- If the winner is the student sitting down they then stand and move around the outside of the circle.
+- If the winner is the student sitting down, they stand and move around the outside of the circle.

 Use a Deck of Cards

-Here’s just one simple way you could use a deck of cards as a maths warm-up.
-Project our printable place value mat onto your interactive whiteboard, then, randomly pull out four cards from your deck of cards.
+The old faithful deck of cards can be used in a multitude of ways to get students’ brains warmed up for a math lesson.
+Here’s just one simple way you could use a deck of cards — project our printable place value mat onto your interactive whiteboard, then, randomly pull out four cards from your deck of cards.